MSG91

 Use CaseBefore July 1, 2025After July 1, 2025

-Utility template inside 24-hour windowFreeStill free
+Utility template inside customer service windowFreeStill free

 Authentication templates (OTP, login, etc.)Charged per messageNo change – still per message

+Book a Demo or reach out to us at [email protected].
 We'll help you navigate these changes, optimize your messaging strategy, and reduce avoidable costs while staying compliant.

 Copyright 2008-2025, Superheroes, Inc. | All rights reserved.